-Abstract The EMIR local oscillators (LOs) do create harmonics of its Gunn oscillators, which are mixed in the sideband separating mixers, and then down converted into the IF (intermediate frequency) band.
-The LOs do, however, also create unwanted harmonics which may not be sufficiently suppressed, leak through, and pump the mixers.
-This may lead to detections of ghost lines stemming from much higher frequencies, far outside the nominal frequency range, polluting the observed spectra.
-Such lines have recently been identified in frequency surveys of IRC+10216: in one example, a ghost line showed-up at 129GHz in the E150 band, which does however stem from a line at 196GHz.
+Abstract Ghost lines have recently been detected in the spectra of the EMIR 2 mm band.
+Their origin has been traced to not sufficiently suppressed oscillations of the E150 local oscillator (LO).
+These are caused by higher order harmonics of its Gunn oscillator output frequency leaking through, pumping the mixers.
+This has lead to detections of ghost lines stemming from much higher frequencies, far outside the nominal frequency range, polluting the observed spectra.
+Such lines have recently been identified in frequency surveys of IRC+10216: in one example, a ghost line showed-up at 129 GHz in the E150 band, which does however stem from a line at 196 GHz.
 With the large bandwidths provided by EMIR, and with deep frequency surveys on sources showing a large dynamic range of line temperatures, addressing these ghost lines becomes important.

-This report intends to inform observers of the current status of this issue, describe the origin of the harmonics, give observational examples showing also how to detect ghosts, and describe counter measures which are currently being prepared by the IRAM frontend groups.
+With this report, we intend to inform the observers of the current status of this issue, describe the origin of the harmonics, give observational examples, provide a step-by-step checklist on how to detect ghosts, and describe counter measures for the future which are currently being followed by the IRAM frontend and science support groups.